Fresh Fruits and Vegetables in Uganda

 - We will create multi stakeholder meetings where we will share our best practices and experiences.
 This can encourage companies to establish sourcing policies that are inclusive towards smallholder farmers.

-What do we expect to achieve by 2017?
+What do we expect to achieve by the end of 2017?

 - Research on product lines.